earthly/website/blog/_posts/2021-09-22-awk-examples.md

 The Return of the King (The Lo  👍👍👍
 ```

-It looks like MockingJay, at least on Amazon, in this dataset, was not well received.
+It looks like Mockingjay, at least on Amazon and in this dataset, was not well received.

 We can easily modify this to give let us query this ad hoc:
 ``` awk